-John in Cebu and Baguio
+John in the Philippines and Thailand

 What have you done in your life that had any significance?